-While M. hurrianae is distributed a'l over the Rajasthan desert, it is more abundant in the sandy habitat at Jodhpur, Barmer, Nagaur, Churu, Jhunjhunu and Sikar districts (Prakash, 1972).
+While M. hurrianae is distributed all over the Rajasthan desert, it is more abundant in the sandy habitat at Jodhpur, Barmer, Nagaur, Churu, Jhunihunu and Sikar districts (Prakash, 1972).
 Their relative abundance, the frequency of M. hurrianae being calculated as per cent of total number of rodents collected in the trap lines in 72 hours has been analysed The relative abundance of the desert gerbil appears to be associated with the soil types.
-In the western districts (Jaisalmer, Bikaner and part of Barmer), the topoby drifting sand graphy is dominated dunes and a lower number of desert gerbils are recorded there.
+In the western districts (Jaisalmer, Bikaner and part of Barmer), the topography is dominated by drifting sand dunes and a lower number of desert gerbils are recorded there.
 In the northern district of Shri Ganganagar, their frequency is low due to the altered land use pattern due to irrigation cropping.
-In the south-eastern districts of Pali and northern Sirohi, the soil is too clayey and hence their numbers are low.
-In one of our earlier communcations (Prakash et al., 1971c), we had stated, on the basis of quantitative data, that M. hurrianae numbers and the clay per cent in soil are inversely proportional.
+In the south-eastern districts of Pali and northern Sirohi, the soil is too clavey and hence their numbers are low.
+In one of our earlier communcations (Prakash et al. 1971c), we had stated, on the basis of quantitative data, that M, hurrianae numbers and the clay per cent in soil are inversely proportional.
 But in the central and south-eastern districts the soil is 'Red-desertic' type (Roy and Sen, 1968) and considering their abundance in this region it appears that this soil type is most suitable for them.

-Chief vegetation Community % Basal cover of vegetation Per cent frequency of M. hurrianae
+frequency of M. hurrianae

-Tephrosia purpurea-Aerva pseudo- -
+Tephrosia purpurea-Aerva pseudo-

 tomentosa-Aristida spp.
 0.1 53.3

 Eleusine compressa-Cyperus

 arenarius-Calligonum polygonoides 3.2 27.2

-Lasiurus sindicus-Cenchrus biflorus-
+Lasiurus sindicus-Cenchrus biflorus- 12 25 - 10 20

 Blepheris sindicum 6.9 25.0

-Cyperus arenarius-Aristida spp.-
+Cyperus arenarius-Aristida spp

 Crotalaria burhia 1.0 24.2

 Cyperus arenarius-Cenchrus

 biflorus-Crotalaria burhia 1.3 75 0

-Pulicaria wightiana-Sesbania •
+Pulicaria wightiana-Sesbania

 aegyptiaca-Aristida spp.
-8.9 35.5
+8.9 35 5

 Sporobolus helvolus-Desmostachya

 bipinnata-Acacia jacquemontii 6.2 54.5

-Panicum turgidum-Eleusine compressa-
+Panicum turgidum - Eleusine compressa - 1

 Dactyloctenium scindicum 0.8 75.0

-Dichanthium annulatum-Eremopogon
+Dichanthium annulatum-Eremopogon 02000-004

 faveolatus-Aristida spp.
 7.3 present

-Cenchrus setigerus-Eleusine , -
+Cenchrus setigerus-Eleusine

 compressa-Aristida spp.
 1.0 25.0

 Zizyphus nummularia-Cenchrus

 biflorus-Aristida spp.
-3.4 28.0
+34 28.0

-Gram field 20.0
+Gram field 20,0

-Cotton-wheat field 57.1
+Cotton-wheat field (2 57.1

-Bajra-chilli field - 44.5
+Bajra-chilli field 44.5